CTVA

 Guests:

---Mickey Mantle and Whitney Ford (of the New York Yankees) - give tips for young
+--Mickey Mantle and Whitey Ford (of the New York Yankees) - talk with Ed about baseball.

 --The winners of the Harvest Moon Ball dance contest